-As with prior articles, this is not a partisan piece and does not look at or address political ideology.
-Our goal is to evaluate these on the basis of financial impact to the country and healthcare providers since these are our clients.
+As with previous articles, this is not a partisan piece and does not look at or address political ideology.
+Our goal is to evaluate these based on the financial impact to the country and healthcare providers since these are our clients.
 (For recent articles on Republican attempts to repeal ACA, click here.)

-Bernie Sanders introduced new legislation on September 13 called called “Medicare for All”.
+Bernie Sanders introduced new legislation on September 13 called “Medicare for All.”
 We believe this is a mistake on many levels.

 Bernie Sanders is advocating for universal coverage.

 - Eliminate deductibles, copays, and premiums

 - Phased in to cover every one of all ages, not just 65+